GovTechSG/purple-a11y-desktop/Test.md

    npx playwright test --worker 1
 ```
 - Parallel \
-Currently, Purple A11y does not support multiple instances of the application running in parallel so running the tests in parallel will result in errors.
+Currently, Oobee does not support multiple instances of the application running in parallel so running the tests in parallel will result in errors.

 ```
    npx playwright test